Skip to main content

 Program Steps and Process:

-3. Coursework: Students will be expected to spend at least 9 hours a week engaged with their practice lessons.
-Lab times are available both during and beyond the regular school day.
+2. Coursework: Students will be expected to spend at least 9 hours a week engaged with their practice lessons.
+Lab times are available during the regular school day.
 Students with personal technology can also work independently.
 With regular attendance and dependent on prior knowledge and performance on the practice test, coursework (which includes learning and review) can take weeks to a year, although the average time for students with 9th-grade level skills and knowledge is about 3 months.

-5. GED Testing: When a student is ready (practice tests have been passed) testing sessions will be scheduled at a licensed GED Testing Center.
+4. GED Testing: When a student is ready (practice tests have been passed) testing sessions will be scheduled.
 A student may choose to master and test in one subject area at a time then test in that subject area, or master all 4 content areas before testing in any of them.
 Each of the 4 GED Tests is administered separately.
 All subject area tests must be passed before any credit can be added to a student’s transcript.

 Program Staff